Different leathers can have quite different characteristics. Here are five key things to differentiate when choosing your next piece.

 3. Animal

-The vast majority of animal hides and skins used for leather are byproducts of the meat industry.
+The vast majority of animal hides and skins are byproducts of the meat industry.
 Unsurprisingly, the most common leathers come from cattle, pigs, sheep, and goats.
+Of these, leather coming from cattle and goats, being both durable and attractive, is best in most cases.

 Products made from cowhide (and calfskin) or goatskin can be remarkably resilient and endure for many years.
-And there’s no need to look any further for a durable and luxurious material.
+And there’s no need to look further for a durable and luxurious material.

 4. Texture

-For exotic leathers like crocodile or shark, eye-catching texture is the norm.
-For leathers like cowhide, on the other hand, texture comes about in two ways.
-One is by milling (tumbling) the leather, which gives it rich, albeit inconsistent, texture.
+For exotic leather like crocodile or sharkskin, eye-catching texture is the norm.
+For other leathers like cowhide, texture is typically more muted.
+There are two ways that texture is greatly enhanced, however.
+One is by milling (tumbling) the leather, which gives it rich, albeit inconsistent texture.
+The other is by embossing a pattern onto the leather.
+Often a pattern that emulates natural grain is used, but other prints are popular, too.

 *Two popular prints you may recognize are Saffiano and “Epsom”.